RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Over the years, ChicagoRuby has struggled with focus.
 We've experimented with other ventures.
 We ran a job board for awhile.
 We ran conferences related to NoSQL and mobile.
 We moved away from these because they drained our resources, and pulled us away from our core, which is Ruby.

 Here's how we balance between focus and exploration.
 The monthly user group meetings are for exploration.
 Monthly events take minimal resources, so they're ideal for experiments.
 For example, [Polyglot Night](http://www.chicagoruby.org/videos/archives/2013/12/03/ployglot-night/) in Jan 2014 was very successful.
 Monthly meetings might explore NoSQL, mobile, or IoT.
+The Ruby community remains vibrant because we _borrow_ ideas from other communities.

 Our conferences focus on Ruby.
 Conferences require more planning and resources than monthly meetups.
-So it's important for the group to build conferences around the group's core strength: Ruby.
+So, to maximize efficiency, we build our conferences around our core strength: Ruby.
 RubyCaribe is the newest example of this focused approach.

 ###Collaborate With Other Groups
 Collaboration stretches our brains in unexpected and wonderful ways.
 For our newest ventures, ChicagoRuby is collaborating with developers in the Caribbean, in the island nation of Barbados.